What is a Manifold?

 A manifold of dimension \(n\) is a topological space satisfying three conditions.

-exclude certain pathological spaces.
+that exclude certain pathological spaces.

 Definition: Topological Manifold